Course - Introduction to Pathology - HBIOA2001

 Lectures, compulsory participation in laboratory exercises in histology and cytology.

 A workload of 200 hours is expected in the course.
-It includes up to 60 hours of guided teaching and 16 hours of laboratory courses.
+It includes up to 60 hours of guided teaching and approximately a 20 hours laboratory course.

 Compulsory assignments